Summer Research Training Program in Biomedical Big Data Science

 Participate in cutting-edge research projects aimed at solving data-intensive biomedical problems!

-The 2015 Summer Undergraduate Training Program in Biomedical Big Data Science sponsored by the Big Data to Knowledge (BD2K) Data Coordination and Integration Center (DCIC) for the Library of Integrated Network-based Cellular Signatures (LINCS) is a research intensive ten-week training program within the Ma'ayan Laboratory.
+The 2015 Summer Research Training Program in Biomedical Big Data Science sponsored by the Big Data to Knowledge (BD2K) Data Coordination and Integration Center (DCIC) for the Library of Integrated Network-based Cellular Signatures (LINCS) is a research intensive ten-week training program within the Ma'ayan Laboratory.
 The 2015 summer program dates are June 1 - August 7.
 Students will be awarded a $4000 stipend for the ten-week training period.
 The application deadline is March 2, 2015.

 To be considered for this program, applicants must be: